microsoft/sqltoolsservice/docs/guide/object_explorer.md

 ```

 ### How to add a new SQL object type
 To add a new object type,
-* Add the type to TreeNodeDefinition.xml and SmoQueryModelDefinition.xml.
+* Add the type to SmoTreeNodesDefinition.xml and SmoQueryModelDefinition.xml.
 * Regenerate the classes by running Build.cmd/build.sh -target=CodeGen